poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -**03/08/19 :Sreekanth:** Completed implementation of crowd counting and tracking using deepsort and YOLO.
 Recommendation for improvement required in FPS noted(current rate:8-10 FPS).

-Pull request for code merged in the 'Contributions' folder.
+Pull request for code merged by Pooja into the 'Contributions' folder.

 Code reference used: https://github.com/Qidian213/deep_sort_yolov3